This week I had the pleasure of taking James to Hull Truck Theatre to see Ugly Duckling.

 Why its so perfect for parents

 It can be an anxious time as a parent trying out new places to take your children.
-When they’re newborn you want to know where you might be able to feed and change them.
+When they’re newborn you want to know where you might be able to feed and change them at a moments notice.

 Here’s a peek at the baby changing room.